Military Police Soldiers make the difference at Fort Buchanan

 |0

-This work, Military Police Soldiers make the difference at Fort Buchanan [Image 2 of 2], by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Police Soldiers make the difference at Fort Buchanan, by David Hernandez, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.